 The visual hallucinations specific to survivors alone are powerfully predictive of a history of childhood sexual abuse.
-The proponents of “false memories” no doubt have a point about overly zealous, and very sadly misinformed, clinicians who try to pin all sorts of suffering on a history child abuse when none exists, but it is so incredibly simple to detect reliably such a history that their arguments disintegrate into dust in the face of the post-abuse syndrome being serialized here.
+The proponents of “false memories” no doubt have a point about overly zealous, and very sadly misinformed, clinicians who try to pin all sorts of suffering on a history child abuse when none exists.
+However, it is so incredibly simple to detect such a history reliably that their arguments disintegrate into dust in the face of the post-abuse syndrome being serialized here.
 As with nearly all symptoms, hallucinations are more likely to occur when the survivor is alone in the home.

 These hallucinations involve furtive, shadowy figures which appear in the peripheral vision of survivors.
 Once again, the probability of their occurrence is raised by being alone and it being night.
 Typically, the shadowy figures, usually moving, will appear going past a doorway, a window, or in the corner of a room.
 If asked to reflect on them, survivors will pretty much universally describe them as male and experience them as dangerous.
 The hallucinations can be as persistent and frequent as to be as bothersome as being pestered by a bunch of flies.
 This particular hallucination is not only predictive of a history of abuse; it is predictive of the existence of other hallucinations.